-If instead position has already been specified with priority 1, then its value is modified by projecting it onto the given region.
+If instead position has already been specified with priority 1, then its value is modified by projecting it onto the given region (or the onSurface of the given object).
+Note that this modifying version of the specifier does not accept a vector.
 More precisely, we find the closest point in the region along onDirection (or its negation1), and place the base of the object at that point.
 If onDirection is not specified, a default value is inferred from the region.
 A region can either specify a default value to be used, or for volumes straight up is used and for surfaces the mean of the face normal values is used (weighted by the area of the faces).